-Professional AssociationsProfessional Associations: American Council for Technology and Industry Advisory Council (ACT-IAC) | AMIA | Armed Forces Communications and Electronics Association (AFCEA) | Connecticut Academy of Science and Technology (CASE) | IEEE Computer Society | IEEE Women in Engineering | IEEE, Senior Member | INFORMS | Institute of Industrial Engineers (IIE) | New York Academy of Science | Society of Women Engineers | Tau Beta Pi | Women in Technology (WIT) | Women in Technology International (WITI)
+Professional AssociationsProfessional Associations: American Medical Informatics Association | American Public Health Association | Connecticut Academy of Science and Technology (CASE) | IEEE Computer Society | IEEE Women in Engineering | IEEE, Senior Member | INFORMS | Institute of Industrial Engineers (IIE) | New York Academy of Science | Sigma Xi | Society of Women Engineers | Tau Beta Pi | Women in Technology International (WITI)

-A results-driven executive leader, technologist, researcher, and consultant, Jane has strategic planning and execution, business development, analytics, security, cloud computing, enterprise architecture, and marketing skills in the healthcare, government, industrial, energy and environment, and travel and transportation industries.
-She has a proven record of successfully consulting with CxOs to drive enterprise transformation and building ecosystems with IBM’s clients, universities, business partners, and government to enable multi-disciplinary collaboration in the development and deployment of new methods, processes, tools, and services.
+A results-driven leader, technologist, researcher, and consultant, Dr. Snowdon has strategic planning and execution, informatics, cloud computing, enterprise architecture, security, business development, and marketing skills in the healthcare, government, industrial, energy and environment, and travel and transportation industries.
+Dr. Snowdon has a proven record of successfully consulting with CxOs to drive enterprise transformation and building ecosystems with IBM’s clients, universities, business partners, and government to enable multi-disciplinary collaboration in the development and deployment of new methods, processes, tools, and services.